MatthewReid854/reliability/docs/Mean cumulative function.rst

 .. image:: images/MCF_parametric.png

 The parametric model that is fitted to the MCF is not always an appropriate model.
 The example below shows data from a collection of systems, some of which are improving and some are worsening.
 The net effect is an S-shaped MCF.
-The power model used by MCF_parametric is not able to accurately follow an S-shapeed dataset.
-In this case, the nonparametric model is more appropriate, though there are some other parametric models (discussed in the first paragraph) which may be useful to model this dataset.
+The power model used by MCF_parametric is not able to accurately follow an S-shaped dataset.
+In this case, the MCF_nonparametric model is more appropriate, though there are some other parametric models (discussed in the first paragraph) which may be useful to model this dataset.

 .. code:: python